pockerman/qubit-notes/software_engineering/2025-04-28-consistency-models.md

 ### Eventual consistency

-With sequential consistency, we allow reads from replicas  but accept that these may not be up to date with the leader.
+Eventual consistency allows us to read from replica nodes but there is no guarantee that the data will be up to date with the leader node.
-The question now is what happens is the replica we pinned the client to goes down?
-A solution is that we can allow the client to query any replica.
-The consequence is that the replica can be quite out of sync with the leader or even the replica we had pinned the client.
-Evential consistency, as its name implies, guarantees that all replicas eventually will converge to the same final state provided that the writes to the system stop [2].
+As its name imples, eventual consistency guarantees that all replicas eventually will converge to the same final state provided that the writes to the system stop [2].
+Pinning a client to a particular replica somehow poses a single point of failure for that client.
+To counter this, we can allow the client to read from any replica but in this case the data the client reads may be quite out-of-sync from the leader.

+## Summary

+In summary, a consistency model defines the rules about how operations (especially reads and writes) appear to execute across multiple nodes, threads, or users in a distributed or concurrent system.
-In summary, the three consistency models above have different guarantees that stem from the different trade offs they offer.
+The three consistency models above have different guarantees that stem from the different trade offs they offer.
 It's upon the system architect to decide which consistency model should be used.
-Note that a system does not have use just one consistency model but can blend these depending on the requirements of the subsystem viewed.
+Note that a system does not have to use just one consistency model but can blend these depending on the requirements of the subsystem viewed.